-Enable ksqlDB integration with Schema Registry¶
+Enable ksqlDB Integration with Schema Registry on Confluent Cloud¶

 If you want to use schemas in your ksqlDB queries, ensure that Schema Registry is enabled in your environment.
 In the navigation menu, if Schema Registry is unavailable, enable it by following the steps in Quick Start for Schema Management on Confluent Cloud.